equinor/fmu-sumo/docs/explorer.rst

     sumo = Explorer()
     help(explorer.filter)

-Note that this full set of filters may not make sense for all objetcs;
+Note that this full set of filters may not make sense for all objects;
 for instance, `content` will not be useful for `Case` objects.

 There are shortcut methods for narrowing to specific object classes: